 3 Apps to Edit the Sky in Your Photos

 You’ve captured the perfect image.
-You look great, your best friend looks great, but then you realize that the sky looks like a white mess, is too washed out, or is just too bright.
-It’s you, your friend, and a whole bunch of out of synch sky.
+You look great, and your best friend looks great, but then you realize that the sky looks like a white mess, is too washed out, or is just too bright.
+It’s you, your friend, and a whole bunch of out-of-synch sky.
 With so many apps, how does one possibly know where to look?

 Now I know, I know, there was so much drama over the influencer that got called out for having the same sky in her photos but the silver lining is now she has a deal with Quickshot to create her own custom sky patterns.
 IMO F a hater.
 Do you boo.
 Add in some fluffy clouds if it makes you happy.
 Enhance those stars to show the world what you see.
 These apps will help you do that without having any photoshop skills.

 In no particular order, here are three that’ll make sure you look great, your friend will look great, and the sky will capture the eyes of your most critical IG follower.